opt-nc/yamlfixer/README.md

 ```

 yamlfixer launches `yamllint` on each specified filename, then parses
-its output and try to fix the reported problems.
-The special filename
+its output and tries to fix the reported problems.
+The special
-`-` means `stdin`, and is assumed if there's no other filename
+filename `-` means `stdin`, and is assumed if there's no other
-argument.
+filename argument.

 If input is read from `stdin`, the corrected output will be sent to
 `stdout`.